jdmartin/go-traceurl-cli/README.md

 ### Global Config:<br>

 The program does support a config file.
 It will look in [$XDG_CONFIG_HOME](https://xdgbasedirectoryspecification.com/) to find go-trace.toml, or else it will check ~/.config/go-trace.toml.
-You can use this file to create global defaults (maybe you always want JSON, or maybe you always want terse/verbose output, or maybe you want the width to be 80 chars like ~~God~~ IBM intended)
+You can use this file to create global defaults (maybe you always want JSON, or maybe you always want terse/verbose output, or maybe you want the width to be 80 chars like ~~God~~ IBM intended...)

 Anyway, for available options, see the go-trace.toml.template file!